Winter Storm Policy

 The judgment about whether or not to come to campus rests with the individual.
 Nobody who feels it is unsafe should attempt the trip.
 Driving conditions may vary across the wide geographical region served by UW-Green Bay.
 Individuals need to consider their own local conditions as they make their judgments.

 What should faculty do about students who are unable to reach campus in bad weather?

 UW-Green Bay does not use the same standard as the public schools for deciding whether to cancel classes.
 There are significant differences in our circumstances.
 First, we have a substantial population of resident students.
 Second, all of our students are adults who can make their own judgment about road conditions.
-Unlike the public schools, we do not schedule additional instruction days in anticipation of winter storm closings.
+Unlike the public schools, we cannot schedule additional instruction days in anticipation of winter storm closings.
 Finally, our service area is much broader; there may be poor road conditions in some of our communities while others are quite open.

-Faculty establish expectations for learning at the beginning of the semester when they establish a syllabus.
+Faculty members establish expectations for learning at the beginning of the semester when they write a syllabus.
 If that syllabus includes scheduled class meetings, then students have a right to expect that those meetings will take place.
 This is not to say that faculty cannot arrange for alternative forms of learning.

 This policy is not based on the assumption that classes must be held — come what may.
 It is based on the assumption that instructors have a professional responsibility to follow the expectations they have set.
-Not holding class in the absence of an established alternative creates confusion and bad feeling.
+Not holding class in the absence of an established alternative creates confusion and bad feelings.
 Not holding class because students are engaged in an alternative learning experience that has been defined and established in advance is well within instructors' professional purview.

 How will an all-campus closing or cancellation of classes be communicated?